brooklynbowers1/python_matrix_code/README.md

 # python_matrix_code
-this class creates Matricies from vectors and performs simple matrix operations and comparisons
+this code creates Matricies from vectors and performs simple matrix operations and comparisons